TOURS FOR RETURN VISITORS

 Actors from the Bakerloo Theatre Project ply visitors with pints at the White Horse Tavern, Kettle of Fish, and other noteworthy pubs while filling their heads with lore about Village scribes Edna St. Vincent Millay and Dylan Thomas.
 One warning: If you don’t pace yourself on this boozy stroll, you might not remember much literary history.

 Schedule: Sat.
 1 p.m., meet at the White Horse Tavern; Sun.
 1 p.m., meet at Henry Street Ale House in Brooklyn.

 Duration: 3 hours.

 Cost:$20; seniors, students $15.

 Harlem, Your Way!

-Based in an 1882 brownstone on 130th Street, Harlem Your Way takes pride in local history by hitting legendary sites, like the Apollo Theater, as well as newer additions to the area such as Bill Clinton’s office on 125th Street.
-On Sunday, the Gospel Walking Tour invites participants to drop in for a music-filled service at a neighborhood church.
+Based in an 1882 brownstone on 130th Street, Harlem, Your Way! takes pride in local history by hitting legendary sites like the Apollo Theater, or Harlem cabaret clubs on the boozy Champagne Jazz Safari.
+On Sunday, the Gospel Tour invites participants to drop in for a music-filled service at a neighborhood church.